 Scott Friend has served as a member of our Board of Directors since July 2009 and as our lead independent director since October 2021.
 Mr. Friend has been a partner at Bain Capital Ventures, the venture capital division of Bain Capital, a multi-asset alternative investment firm, since September 2006.
-Mr. Friend currently serves on the board of directors of Persado, an AI-generated language platform; Attentive, a mobile marketing platform; Mirakl, a French cloud-based e-commerce company which provides online marketplace software to retailers, manufacturers, and wholesalers; mParticle, a customer data platform; 4Moms, a robotics company that makes high-tech baby gear; and Soona, a virtual content creation platform.
+Mr. Friend currently serves on the board of directors of Persado, an AI-generated language platform; Attentive, a mobile marketing platform; Flow Commerce, Inc., a platform expanding e-commerce companies' global reach; Mirakl, a French cloud-based e-commerce company which provides online marketplace software to retailers, manufacturers, and wholesalers; and mParticle, a customer data platform.
 Mr. Friend holds a B.A. in Engineering and Economics from Brown University and an M.B.A. from Harvard Business School.
 We believe Mr. Friend is qualified to serve on our Board of Directors because of his extensive corporate strategy, financial, and management experience.

 Melanie Harris has served as a member of our Board of Directors since July 2021.
-Ms. Harris has been the Vice President, Strategy & Development at Nike, Inc., a footwear and clothing company, since May 2019.
+Ms. Harris has been the Vice President & General Manager of Jordan Brand in North America (a division of Nike, Inc., a footwear and clothing company) since January 2023.
+Prior to that, she was the Vice President, Strategy & Development at Nike, Inc. from May 2019 to January 2023.
 She previously served in various capacities at Bain & Company, a global consulting firm, from January 2010 to May 2019, most recently as a Partner.
 Ms. Harris holds a B.A. in Political Science from Yale University and an M.B.A. from Harvard Business School.
 We believe Ms. Harris is qualified to serve on our Board of Directors because of her extensive leadership experience with e-commerce and consumer products companies and her financial background.

 Dan Nova has served as a member of our Board of Directors since February 2010.
 Mr. Nova has been a General Partner at Highland Capital Partners, a global venture capital firm with offices in Cambridge and Silicon Valley, since 1996.
-Since October 2020, Mr. Nova has also served as the Chief Investment Officer and a director of Highland Transcend Partners I Corp., a publicly-traded special purpose acquisition company.
-Mr. Nova also serves on the board of directors and compensation committee of ThredUp Inc., a publicly-traded online resale platform, and serves on the board of directors of a number of privately held companies, including Catalant, Clearco, Kyruus, and RapidSOS.
+From October 2020 to December 2022, Mr. Nova also served as the Chief Investment Officer and a director of Highland Transcend Partners I Corp., a publicly-traded special purpose acquisition company.
+Mr. Nova also serves on the board of directors of ThredUp Inc., a publicly-traded online resale platform, and serves on the board of directors of a number of privately held companies, including Catalant, Clearco, Kyruus, and RapidSOS.
 Mr. Nova holds a B.S. in Computer Science and Marketing from Boston College and an M.B.A. from Harvard Business School.
 We believe Mr. Nova is qualified to serve on our Board of Directors because of his profound experience in the venture capital industry, financial expertise and extensive private and public board, financial, and management experience.